bbe2/portfolio/README.md

->> to view please select 1 of 7 branches on branch icon in 4th submenu <next to Main button>
+>> to view, please select 'branches' in the 4th submenu -> next to Main button
 >>> masters of science portfolio
 >>>> re-engineering practioner evidence
 >>>>> technical writing evidence (manuals)